connectrpc/connectrpc.com/docs/faq.md

 You can customize the error message by providing a different `Codec`.
 Code and details can't be customized.

+### How do I use custom JSON options like `EmitUnpopulated` in Connect-Go?

+You can use these options by customizing the codec. https://github.com/akshayjshah/connectproto is a handy project that makes this easier.

+### Should graceful shutdown of streaming endpoints be manually handled in Connect-go?

+Yes.
+The [`http.Server.Shutdown`](https://pkg.go.dev/net/http#Server.Shutdown) method documentation has a special note about this:

+> Shutdown does not attempt to close nor wait for hijacked connections such as WebSockets.
+The caller of Shutdown should
+> separately notify such long-lived connections of shutdown and wait for them to close, if desired.
+See
+> [Server.RegisterOnShutdown](https://pkg.go.dev/net/http#Server.RegisterOnShutdown) for a way to register shutdown
+> notification functions.

+The same principle applies to gRPC streams.
+In your handlers, you could listen for the request context and another global server context when waiting on streams.
+If your `Server.RegisterOnShutdown()` method cancelled that global server context, then all of your handlers would know that the request should be completed soon because of a server shutdown.

+To reiterate, `Shutdown()` does not cancel all of the request contexts.
+Instead it stops accepting new connections while letting the existing requests finish normally—shutting down "gracefully".

 ## TypeScript and JavaScript